mrdeusvu1t/counting-string-chars/README.md

  You are not allowed to use any extension method from [System.Linq namespace](https://docs.microsoft.com/en-us/dotnet/api/system.linq).

-1. Analyze the implementation of the "GetCharsCountRecursive" methods in the [ForMethods.cs](CountingStringChars/ForMethods.cs) file.
-Implement "GetCharsCount" static method.
+1. Analyze the implementation of the "GetCharCountRecursive" methods in the [ForMethods.cs](CountingStringChars/ForMethods.cs) file.
+Implement "GetCharCount" static method.
 See TODO.
 1. Analyze the implementation of the "GetUpperCharCountRecursive" methods in the [ForMethods.cs](CountingStringChars/ForMethods.cs) file.
 Implement "GetUpperCharCount" static method.
 See TODO.
 1. Analyze the implementation of the "GetSpaceCountRecursive" method in the [WhileMethods.cs](CountingStringChars/WhileMethods.cs) file.
 Implement "GetSpaceCount" static method.
 See TODO.
 1. Analyze the implementation of the "GetPunctuationCountRecursive" method in the [WhileMethods.cs](CountingStringChars/WhileMethods.cs) file.
 Implement "GetPunctuationCount" static method.
 See TODO.